grafana/grafana/docs/sources/http_api/library_element.md

 The unique identifier (uid) of a library element can be used for uniquely identify library element between multiple Grafana installs.
 It's automatically generated if not provided when creating a library element.
 The uid allows having consistent URLs for accessing library elements and when syncing library elements between multiple Grafana installs.

-The uid can have a maximum length of 40 characters.
+The maximum length of a UID is 40 characters.

 ## Get all library elements